mgpai22/ergo-synced-node/README.md

  To mitigate this problem I have taken the liberty to take a snapshot of about 840,000 blocks. \
  This will drastically reduce sync time and consequently eliminate most crashes.

- This program is neatly organized into a docker container to spin up a complete node in under an \
+ This program is neatly organized into a docker container to spin up a complete node in under 30 min.
- hour.
 ## Prerequisites

 Docker and docker compose must be installed.
 This node program should work on both [Windows](https://docs.docker.com/desktop/windows/install/) \